-Asian paddle crab (Charybdis japonica) can carry white spot syndrome virus.
+Asian paddle crab (Charybdis japonica) is an aggressive marine predator that could out compete native crabs and can carry white spot syndrome virus.
 This can affect native and farmed prawns, crabs and lobsters.

 What to look for

 - red, purple, orange to pale green and off-white shell

 - 5 distinct spines on upper surface of foreclaw